 “The goal is not to catch someone doing something wrong, but rather, ensure the store personnel are executing the procedures, are trained, and are driving in-store efficiencies.” – Gary Johnson, Senior Consultant at Prevention Advisors

 Create a resource center – Retailers must “have a centralized place where employees can find answers to their questions and get references for training,” he says.
 “Today, an online reference portal is extremely valuable in driving consistency, streamlining training, and reducing costs.”

-Make sure your audit focuses on the most important loss prevention factors – “Build your audit process off your existing procedures and be thoughtful,” mentions Johnson.
+Make sure your audit focuses on the most important loss prevention factors – “Build your audit process off your existing procedures and be thoughtful,” advises Johnson.
 “Focus on the most important things.
 What controls are essential for the business?
 What actions prevent loss?
 What behaviors strengthen your brand and the customer experience?
 This is not the time to nit-pick on the minutia.”

 View the audit from your customer’s perspective – Johnson also recommends that retailers “use the audit to view the store ‘like a customer does’ and review all facets of the customer touch points.”

 With that in mind, you can begin the audit outside the store to assess the parking lot, lighting, signage and window display.
 Then — just like how a customer would — work your way in and evaluate housekeeping, merchandising and customer service (i.e. greeting, service, checkout speed, accuracy).